Congregation & Elders

-We believe the greatest authority in the church, besides the Lord Jesus, is the congregation itself (Matthew 16:16-19; 18:17-20).
-Moreover, our congregation has delegated some of its authority to a group of elders to specifically provide leadership and oversight over the church and help us to govern ourselves according to the Lord's will (1 Timothy 3:1-7; Titus 1:5-9).
+We believe that Jesus delegated greatest authority in the church to the congregation itself (Matthew 16:16-19; 18:17-20).
+Our membership, then, has delegated some of its authority to a group of faithful elders to specifically provide leadership and oversight over the church and help us to govern ourselves according to the Lord's will (1 Timothy 3:1-7; Titus 1:5-9).

 Josh was born just outside Boston in Stoneham, MA, but he grew up in Reading, PA.
 He moved to Washington, D.C., to study political science and communications at American University.
 Josh trusted in Jesus Christ for the first time during his junior year in college, after watching a sermon DVD that a friend gave to him.
 He soon felt called to pastoral ministry and worked at McLean Bible Church for three years following graduation.
 At American University, Josh also met his beautiful wife, Whitney.
 After one year of marriage, Josh and Whitney moved to the North Shore of Massachusetts to study at Gordon-Conwell Theological Seminary, where they each earned a Master of Divinity degree.
 From there, the Lord led them to Boston and Ruggles Baptist Church.
 Josh first joined the Ruggles staff as Associate Pastor in 2015 under the mentorship of Pastor Larry, and in June 2017, he was called by the church as its Lead Pastor.

 Dale has lived in the Boston area since he graduated from Brown University in 1980.
 He has worked with teenagers in a variety of capacities for close to thirty years.
 He has been on staff at Ruggles since 1997.
 He currently resides in Brookline with his wife, two children and extended family.
 In addition to his responsibilities at Ruggles, Dale is a volunteer football coach at Brookline High School.
 He is also involved with the Brookline Coalition Against Substance Abuse (B-CASA) and assists the faculty advisor of the Christian club at the high school.